sebsto/SubnetFinder/README.md

 The ```cfn``` directory contains three CloudFormation templates:

-- ```subnetfinder.template.json``` setup the complete infrastructure to implement the Custom Resource "AMIFinder".
-See below for a list of resources it creates.
+- ```subnetfinder.template.json``` setup the complete infrastructure to implement the Custom Resource "SubnetFinder".
+See
+below for a list of resources it creates.

 - ```subnetfinder_test.template.json``` is used for unit testing.